Capricorn season: Check out what your horoscope says about you - NewsBreak

 It’s time to say, “fare-the-well” (and for some, “good riddance!”) to 2021.
 Winter has ‘officially’ arrived with the sun in the sign of Capricorn.

-Shortcuts: Aries , Taurus , Cancer , Leo , Virgo , Libra , Scorpio , Sagittarius , Capricorn , Aquarius , Pisces
+Shortcuts: Aries , Taurus , Gemini , Cancer , Leo , Virgo , Libra , Scorpio , Sagittarius , Capricorn , Aquarius , Pisces

 We now are charged with focusing on grounding, producing and finishing up loose ends as the year comes to an end.
 This Earth sign is driven by success and the upholder of tradition.
 This is the time of year we not only focus on completion but how we desire to design the architecture of our lives in the New Year ahead.